momentum-design/momentum-ui/angular/CONTRIBUTING.md

 ### Patterns for updating classNames on host elements

-Base classNames and boolean classNames should be added using `@Input`s and the `hose:` property
+Base classNames and boolean classNames should be added using `@Input`s and the `host:` property
 ``` js
   host: {
     class: 'cui-badge',